AndrewEllis93/Print-Tuning-Guide/README.md

 # Introduction

 Much of this guide is specific to Voron printers running Klipper.
-Rather than re-hashing concepts already described in Voron/Klipper documentation, I will be frequently linking to them and adding additional information and methods that utilize those concepts.

 A handful of the [troubleshooting sections](#troubleshooting) and some of the tuning hints focus on CoreXY (sorry, Switchwire folks).